North Star (Star Trek: Enterprise): Production

 "North Star" was the season's third episode directed by David Straiton, while writer David A. Goodman had previously written the episodes "Judgment" and "Precious Cargo".
 (He also wrote the Star Trek themed Futurama episode "Where No Fan Has Gone Before".)
 Goodman explained that he was inspired by The Original Series episodes "A Piece of the Action" and "Patterns of Force" after executive producer Rick Berman set him the challenge of writing a "parallel Earth" story similar to those featured in TOS but that would fit with Enterprise.
 These types of stories, where humans had evolved societies on other planets similar to our own, featured in Gene Roddenberry's original pitch for Star Trek to NBC.

-Goodman also added a reference to the TOS episode "Spectre of the Gun" with the naming of the character Cronin, but said that the character Kitty was named after a character in the film Santa Fe Trail (1940) rather than the radio/television series Gunsmoke.
-He later described "North Star" as his favourite episode of the series.
-It was the third Western-themed Star Trek episode, after The Original Series "Spectre of the Gun" and The Next Generation "A Fistful of Datas".
+Goodman also added a reference to The Original Series episode "Spectre of the Gun" with the naming of the character Cronin, but said that Kitty was named after a character in the film Santa Fe Trail (1940) rather than the radio/television series Gunsmoke.
+He later described "North Star" as his favorite episode of the series.
+It was the third Western-themed Star Trek episode after "Spectre of the Gun" and The Next Generation episode "A Fistful of Datas".
 This episode included a number of guest cast members: Emily Bergl (Bethany) previously appeared in the miniseries Taken.
 Glenn Morshower (Sheriff MacReady) previously appeared in episodes of The Next Generation and Voyager.
 James Parks (Deputy Bennings) also appeared in Voyager.